 One of the most debated subjects in human resources these days is whether or not to tell employees they’re a part of the succession plan.
 There are certainly pros and cons to consider.
 The Society for Human Resource Management (SHRM) recently ran a point/counterpoint on the subject.
 It’s an interesting read and you can check it out here.

 It’s no secret that I happen to be in the “yes, you should tell employees they’re a part of the succession plan” camp.
-I’ve written about it here and here.
+I’ve written before about it here.
 But the SHRM piece raised a great point about what happens if you choose to tell employees they’re a part of the succession plan.

 Succession planning is just that…planning.
 And plans change regularly.
 For the same reason you should tell employees they’re a part of the succession plan, a company should review and update their plan on a regular basis.